-Have you noticed a most common WiFi network “Limited Access” error on Windows operating system?
+Have you noticed the most common WiFi network “Limited Access” error on the Windows operating system?
 Whenever you see a yellow sign on your Wi-Fi signal and encounter a message “limited connection”.
 This is the most common network error which is faced by every Internet user.
 Limited access network error can be the cause of some technical glitch on your network connection, Because whenever this yellow sign shows the internet stops working.
-Following are the reason that can be the cause of most common Limited connection errors.
+The following are the reason that can be the cause of most common Limited connection errors.

 - If there is a break in your Ethernet cable, then the problem arises.

 - If your Wi-Fi router is not configured correctly, then the problem arises.

 - This problem can also be caused by the technical glitch in Internet Service Providers.

 This problem looks like this image that as you can see in the screenshot.
 First of all, we try to correct this technological malfunction right from our end.
 You can follow the below steps to diagnose the No connectivity error in Windows.

 - Step 1) Restart your Wi-Fi router and check the Wi-Fi signal.
 The error is still present there over the Wi-Fi network.

 - Step 2) Now try to restart your computer because the error can be encounter due to any computer software.